Layne Staley: Early life

-Staley was born on August 22, 1967, at Overlake Hospital in Bellevue, Washington.
-His parents are Phillip Blair "Phil" Staley and Nancy Elizabeth Staley (née Layne).
+Staley was born as Layne Rutherford Staley on August 22, 1967, at Overlake Hospital in Bellevue, Washington, to Phillip Blair Staley and Nancy Elizabeth Staley (née Layne; later McCallum).
 Staley disliked his middle name "Rutherford" and would get angry every time someone called him by this name.
 He legally changed his middle name to "Thomas" during his teens because he was a fan of Mötley Crüe drummer Tommy Lee.

 Staley joined a rhythm band in Bellevue when he was two or three years old, and was the youngest in the group.
 At nine years old, he wrote in his Dr. Seuss book, All About Me, that he wanted to be a singer.

 Staley was seven years old when his parents divorced, after which he was raised by his mother and stepfather, Jim Elmer.
 He took his stepfather's surname while enrolled in Meadowdale High School in Lynnwood, and was known for some time as Layne Elmer.

-Staley was raised as a Christian Scientist, but was critical of religion in his adult life, stating in a 1991 interview: "I have a fascination with how brainwashed people get with religion and how they'll give up their money, their time and their whole life for a cause that they're sure is right, but I'm sure is wrong.
+Staley was raised as a Christian Scientist.
+However, he was critical of religion in his adult life, stating in a 1991 interview:

+"I have a fascination with how brainwashed people get with religion and how they'll give up their money, their time and their whole life for a cause that they're sure is right, but I'm sure is wrong.
 I think there's a lot of people who are scared of life and living and they want to make sure they get to Heaven or whatever.
 I try to stay away from it as much as I can.
 I was raised in the church until I was 16 and I've disagreed with their beliefs as long as I can remember, so when I had the choice I chose not to believe in anything apart from myself."
 Staley also stated in a 1999 interview that the song "Get Born Again" is about "religious hypocrisy".

 He approached music through his parents' collection, listening to Black Sabbath (regarded by him as his first influence) and Deep Purple.
 Other favorite bands include hard rock and metal bands like The Stooges, Anthrax, Judas Priest, Saxon, Rainbow, Mercyful Fate, Twisted Sister, Van Halen, and industrial/new wave acts such as Ministry, The Lords of the New Church and Skinny Puppy.
 He also cited Prince and David Bowie as two of his biggest idols.

 Staley began playing drums at age 12; he played in several glam bands in his early teens, but by this point, Staley had aspirations of becoming a singer.
 In 1984, Staley joined a group of Shorewood High students in a band called Sleze, which also featured future members of The Dehumanizers and Second Coming.

 In 1985, Staley and his band Sleze made a cameo in Father Rock, a low-budget movie from Seattle's Public Access Channel.
 In 1986, Sleze morphed into Alice N' Chains, a band which Staley said "dressed in drag and played speed metal."
 The new band performed around the Seattle area playing Slayer and Armored Saint covers.